nakimera/My-Diary-app/README.md

 Download Postgres database software from [here]( https://www.postgresql.org/download/)

 ### Setting up the application
-These are the steps on how to get a development environment of the application running on your machine
+These are the steps on how to get the application running on your machine

- - cd to where you want to create your repository
+ - In your terminal, cd to where you want to create your repository

 - Clone the project repo
 ```